RX-78GP02A/DSA-Module/Arrays/arraysDrills.md

 ### 6. Filtering an array
 Imagine you have an array of numbers.
 Write an algorithm to remove all numbers less than 5 from the array. **DO NOT use Array's built-in `.filter()` method here;** write the algorithm from scratch.

+### 7. Max sum in the array
+You are given an array containing positive and negative integers.
+Write an algorithm which will find the largest sum in a continuous sequence.

+* Input: `[4, 6, -3, 5, -2, 1]`
+* Output: `12`